Encoding of probability distributions for Asymmetric Numeral Systems: Abstract

 \section{Abstract}

 Many data compressors regularly encode probability distributions for entropy coding - requiring minimal description length type of optimizations.
 Canonical prefix/Huffman coding usually just writes lengths of bit sequences, this way approximating probabilities with powers-of-2.
 Operating on more accurate probabilities usually allows for better compression ratios, and is possible e.g. using arithmetic coding and Asymmetric Numeral Systems family.
 Especially the multiplication-free tabled variant of the latter (tANS) builds automaton often replacing Huffman coding due to better compression at similar computational cost - e.g. in popular Facebook Zstandard and Apple LZFSE compressors.
-There is discussed encoding of probability distributions for such applications, especially using Pyramid Vector Quantizer(PVQ)-based approach with deformation, also tuned symbol spread for tANS.
+There is discussed encoding of probability distributions for such applications, especially using Pyramid Vector Quantizer(PVQ)-based approach with deformation, bucket approximation, prefix trees, improving accuracy with additional bits, also tuned symbol spread for tANS.

 \textbf{Keywords:} data compression, entropy coding, ANS, quantization, PVQ, minimal description length